Bibliome/alvisnlp/WINDOWS.md

 We recommend that you set default parameter values for your host.
 These parameter values avoid to set parameters in plans for external tools.

-`cp share/default-param-values.xml.template share/default-param-values.xml`
+`copy share\\default-param-values.xml.template share\\default-param-values.xml`

-This will create a standard default parameter file in `share/default-param-values.xml`.
+This will create a standard default parameter file in `share\\default-param-values.xml`.
 Edit this file and fill parameter values appropriate for your host.

 ### Copy files to installation directory

-`./install.sh DIR`
+`install.bat DIR`

 `DIR` is the base directory of your AlvisNLP/ML install.
 This directory must exist.

-Launch this script as `root` if necessary.
+If you are installing from PowerShell, run instead:

+`install.ps1 DIR`

+Note that the PowerShell `install.ps1` script has not been thoroughly tested.

 ## Running AlvisNLP/ML

-`DIR/bin/alvisnlp -help`
+`DIR\\bin\\alvisnlp -help`

 `DIR` is the base directory of your AlvisNLP/ML install.
-You migh also add the `DIR/bin` sub-directory to your `PATH` environment variable.
+You migh also add the `DIR/bin` sub-directory to your `Path` environment variable.

-`export PATH=DIR/bin:$PATH`

 # Web service

 ## Deploy

-Deploy the the `alvisnlp-rest/target/alvisnlp-rest.war` file in your favourite application container.
+Deploy the the `alvisnlp-rest\\target\\alvisnlp-rest.war` file in your favourite application container.

 For instance, on *glassfish*, run:

-`asadmin deploy --contextroot CONTEXT --name NAME alvisnlp-rest/target/alvisnlp-rest.war`
+`asadmin deploy --contextroot CONTEXT --name NAME alvisnlp-rest\\target\\alvisnlp-rest.war`

 ## Set context parameters